dalyanalytics/dalyanalytics.github.io/README.md

 # dalyanalytics.github.io

-A Connecticut-based consulting firm specializing in data science.
+A Connecticut-based consulting firm specializing in data science and building intelligent applications with R & Shiny.